root-project/root/README/ReleaseNotes/v630/index.md

 ## Build, Configuration and Testing Infrastructure

+- The traditional versioning convention of ROOT (e.g. 6.28/10) has been changed to standard semantic versioning (6.28.10), i.e. the slash is changed by a point.
+Please update any user script that relied on parsing the slash.

+- `mathmore` (and thus other features depending on it) is no longer enabled by default as it's not LGPL-compliant.

+- System-wide `afterimage` and `nlohmann_json` packages are preferred over the `builtin` options in the binary releases.

 - If `-Droottest=ON` is specified, the ROOT build system used to clone a matching branch of the `roottest` repository.
 This logic has been improved and is now as follows: